elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 The idea is that `Stream.async` would run the previous computations in a separate process that would stream its messages to the process that called `Enum.reduce`.
 Unfortunately, the solution above is less than ideal.

-First of all, we want to avoid moving data between process as much as possible.
-Instead, we want to start multiple processes that are performing the same computation in parallel.
+First of all, we want to avoid moving data between processes as much as possible.
+Instead, we want to start multiple processes that perform the same computation in parallel.
 Not only that, if we are requiring developers to place `Stream.async` manually, it may lead to inneficient and error prone solutions.

 Although the solution above has many flaws, it has helped us ask the right questions: